 Many different factors contribute to the way your vagina tastes: your sweat, the breathability of your underwear, the laundry detergent you use, how clean you keep things down there, and what you eat.

-Here's a fun penis fact: Semen contains only 1 percent sperm.
+Here's a fun penis fact: Semen contains only one percent sperm.
 The remaining 99 percent is composed of proteins, vitamins, sugars, salts, cholesterol and water used to protect, feed and fuel the sperm.
 That’s the reason why diet can have such an impact on how semen tastes.

 Now that we've got that out of the way, let's take a look at some of the foods that are believed to have an effect on how we taste below the waist.

-PineapplePineapple Upside Down ...
+Pineapple Upside Down ...
 Cupcake

-The PH balance of semen is alkaline, so eating acidic fruits will help make it taste sweeter.
+The pH balance of semen is alkaline, so eating acidic fruits will help make it taste sweeter.
 Because pineapple has more acidity than other citrus fruits, it works the best out of all of them.

-CinnamonCinnamon, and Spice and Everything Nice
+Cinnamon, and Spice and Everything Nice

 Cinnamon, which is an alkaline spice, neutralizes the acidic taste of the vagina.
 It's also mildly antibiotic, and there's some evidence that it can help treat an active yeast infection.
 Better vaginal balance means better taste.

 There’s a popular myth going around that goes like this: if a guy eats cinnamon, his semen will taste like cinnamon.
 This is true, to an extent.
-It won't make semen taste like cinnamon gum, but, at least anecdotally, people says it sweetens the taste.
+It won't make semen taste like cinnamon gum, but at least anecdotally, people says it sweetens the taste.
 Hey, it works for your breath, right?
 Don’t like cinnamon?
 Cardamom, peppermint, or lemon are also believed to do the trick.

 Because celery is high in water and Vitamin C, it works wonders to reduce any bitter taste the vagina may have.
 Vitamin C is very effective in restoring the ecology of vaginal bacteria and promoting the growth of healthy flora.

 Straight Up Celery Stick

-Celery, as well as parsley and wheatgrass, has a high chlorophyll content.
+Celery, as well as parsley and wheat grass, has a high chlorophyll content.
 That's believed to help sweeten the taste of semen ... along with just about anything else that grows and doesn't stink.